smartdevicelink/sdl_evolution/proposals/NNNN-PerformInteractionMultipick.md

     .
       <param name="choiceIDArray" type="Integer" minsize="1" maxsize="100" minvalue="0" maxvalue="2000000000" array="true" mandatory="false" since="X.X">
        <description>
           IDs of the choices that were selected in response to a multipick performInteraction.
-Allows duplicate choiceIDs so that the HMI can send back the same choice ID multiple times to relay a quantity back to the app.
+Allows duplicate choiceIDs so that the HMI can send back the same choiceID multiple times to relay a quantity back to the app.
           Only is valid if general result is "success:true".
        </description>
       </param>